iLert/docs/integrations/ixon.md

 ### Advanced routing configuration

-By default iLert will route the alerts of your IXON alert source to the configured escalation policy.\
+By default ilert will route the alerts of your IXON alert source to the configured escalation policy.\
 However if you need a more flexible routing for your IXON use cases you may use our advanced routing options.

 ![](<../.gitbook/assets/image (52).png>)

 You may choose the fields **user id, system label or company id** as dynamic routing fields.\
-iLert will then extract the given value e.g. user id from the IXON event and search for an escalation policy that has a matching routing key.
+ilert will then extract the given value e.g. user id from the IXON event and search for an escalation policy that has a matching routing key.

 Navigate to the escalation policy that you wish to route to and set its routing key to the IXON value:

 ![](<../.gitbook/assets/image (47).png>)

-Note that if no match for the routing key is found, iLert will fall back to using the configured escalation policy.
+Note that if no match for the routing key is found, ilert will fall back to using the configured escalation policy.

 ### In IXON Cloud

-#### Create iLert webhook
+#### Create ilert webhook

 1\.
 Navigate and login to Ixon Cloud Portal at [https://portal.ixon.cloud/](https://portal.ixon.cloud/)&#x20;